If you would like a printed version of this commentary, check out The Grace Bible series.

 Who is the one who overcomes the world, but he who believes that Jesus is the Son of God?

-(a) The believer is the one who overcomes the world.
+(a) Who is the one?
+The believer overcomes the world.
 You are not an overcomer because of what you do but because Christ the Overcomer lives in you (John 16:33).

 (b) Overcomes the world.
 By the grace of God you can win your battles.